6 min read

 Curious if your fall meals are balancing your doshas?
 Try our Ayurvedic Food Checker for personalized meal analysis.

-• Dry skin and hair
+• Dry skin, lips, or hair

 Ayurvedic Principles for Eating in Fall